lancedb/lancedb/docs/src/python/arrow.md

 # Pandas and PyArrow

-Built on top of [Apache Arrow](https://arrow.apache.org/), `LanceDB` is easy to integrate with the Python ecosystem, including [Pandas](https://pandas.pydata.org/) and PyArrow.
+Because Lance is built on top of [Apache Arrow](https://arrow.apache.org/), `LanceDB` is tightly integrated with the Python data ecosystem, including [Pandas](https://pandas.pydata.org/) and PyArrow.
+The sequence of steps in a typical workflow is shown below.

 ## Create dataset